batwell31/Cat-Clicker-Premium-Pro/README.md

-# Cat-Clicker-Premium #
+# Cat-Clicker-Premium Pro #

 I took my Cat-Clicker Project(Through Udacity) that I made previously, and re-wrote it with OOP(Object-Oriented Programing).
 Also I managed to incorporate MVO(Model/View/Octopus) into my JavaScript to keep the code organized.
-* I removed the radio buttons(for the time being), and went with a list item.
-I would like to incorporate the radio buttons into this version at some point.
+* I just recently made the Cat Clicker Premium Pro version!

 ## Live-Link ##